section-engineering-education/engineering-education/articles/embedding-a-video-into-a-webpage-using-html-and-css/Index.md

 Video embedding is an action of coding that allows you to borrow and display a video on your website without pulling it from its original source.

-### What are HTML and CSS?
+### Overview of HTML and CSS
 HTML is an abbreviation for Hypertext Markup Language.
 It is a language used for structuring a web page.
 It supports various aspects of a web page structure such as the header and body.

 CSS is an abbreviation for Cascading Styling Sheets.
 It is used for styling a HTML web page.
 CSS makes a web page look presentable through various functionalities such as colors, fonts and spacing.

 Both HTML and CSS work hand in hand when creating a web page.
 One does not need to acquire a lot of skills to know the way around them.
 Technically, they are both not regarded as programming languages like JavaScript, Python, and the rest, but are found in the front-end coding.

-### Why use HTML and why not HTML5?
+### Why use HTML and not HTML5?
 HTML is an older version of HTML5.
-It can support almost all the browsers and it is easier to embed a YouTube by using the iframe tag.
+It can support almost all browsers and is easier to embed a YouTube using the iframe tag.

-HTML5 uses ``` <video>```  tag and it does not support all the browsers and this can cause a lot of hassle in adding multiple sources to support different formats.
+HTML5 uses the ``` <video>```  tag and does not support all the browsers.
+This can cause a lot of hassle in adding multiple sources to support different formats.

-Iframe is an inline frame and permits items to be embedded in one webpage into another webpage and in this case, it is a YouTube page.
+Iframe is an inline frame that allows items in one webpage to be embedded into another webpage.
+For example, iframe allows you to embed a YouTube video into another website with ease.
 By using iframe, you do not have to worry about the file format compatibility issues.

 ### Benefits of embedding a video into your webpage
-- It fastens the load time on your website.
+- It improves the load time on your website.
-- It allows you to choose from various services for video hosting.
+- It allows you to choose various services for video hosting.
 - It increases engagement with social media posts.
-- The user can play the video without having to leave their website.
+- Users can play the video without having to leave their websites.

 ### Embedding a video into a webpage using HTML and CSS

 #### Prerequisites
 You will need the following prerequisites to embed a video:
-- Computer
+- A computer
-- Internet
+- Stable internet
-- Google account (To access YouTube)
+- A Google account (To access YouTube)
 - Install a Notebook that supports HTML (The one used here is called Sublime Text)
 - Coding skills (Basic knowledge about HTML and CSS)
-- Browser
+- A browser

-#### Side Notes on Embedding Using Iframe and URL
+#### Side notes on embedding using iframe and URL
-- When embedding videos from a website, you can either use the video URL, Iframe or Embed the code itself.
-In this tutorial, we are going to use the Iframe and URL.
+- When embedding videos from a website, you can either use the video URL, iframe or embed the code.
+In this tutorial, we are going to use the iframe and URL.
 - We are going to use YouTube, the famous video platform.
-It is not only limited    to videos on YouTube, but you can also basically use any social media platform that supports videos like Animoto, Facebook, Flickr, TED, Vimeo, Vine
+Video embedding is not only limited to videos on YouTube.
+You can use any social media platform that supports videos like Animoto, Facebook, Flickr, TED, Vimeo, and Vine.
 - Choose the video that you would like to embed.
 Copy, and paste its URL.
 - URL stands for Uniform Resource Locator.
 It specifies the exact location of a content on a computer network.